cgruver/okd4-single-node-cluster/README.md

 __Updated for OKD 4 Beta 6 with Fedora CoreOS 32__

 __Needs a patch to work with OKD 4.5 GA - Changes to how FCOS handles NIC configuration need to be accounted for.
-I will be pushing a fix soon.__
+I will be pushing a fix with an overall upgrade to CentOS 8.__

 This tutorial will guide you through deploying an OKD 4.4 cluster that is as minimal as possible.
 It will consist of one node which is both master and worker.